ferrannadeu/IgCaller/README.md

 ### Contact

-Bugs, comments and improvements can be send to *nadeu@clinic.cat*.
+Bugs, comments and improvements can be send to *nadeu@recerca.clinic.cat*.

 ### Releases
 * Master branch (v1.2.2):